 How to make a film

 The filmmaking process might seem a bit of a mystery at first.
-So to help you know what to expect, here's a short guide to our filmmaking process.
-Helpful Films is based in London in the UK and run by Sam Care, a freelance director.
-This blog post is written by Sam:
+So to help you know what to expect, here's a short guide to my filmmaking process.

 We will normally chat on the phone first so I can hear what you would like to achieve by commissioning a film.
 I'll find out your ideas, why you want to commission a film, your rough plan, your deadline and your budget.
 Then I can write up a rough quote for you.
 If you like the quote, then we move on to the next stage...